Remember when Rio Ferdinand announced plans to enter the world of professional boxing?

 — Leon Mckenzie (@LeonMckenzie1) April 12, 2019

-From those bouts, McKenzie won eight (four via knockout) whilst losing twice the last – taking place in 2017 – was for the vacant BBBofC Southern Area Super Middleweight Title.
+From those bouts, McKenzie won eight (four via knockout) while losing twice — the last (taking place in 2017) was for the vacant BBBofC Southern Area Super Middleweight Title.

 Tim Wiese – WWE wrestler

 Wiese ended a 15-year playing career in 2014 and counts Kaiserslautern and Werder Bremen as his former employees.